-Most US colleges and universities do offer international scholarships for well-qualified applicants; however, scholarships for internationals students tend to reduce tuition but do not typically lower the cost of housing, food, health insurance, and books.
+Most US colleges and universities do offer international merit scholarships for well-qualified applicants; however, scholarships for internationals students tend to reduce tuition but do not typically lower the cost of housing, food, health insurance, and books.
 In addition, qualified students will need to possess high scores on the IELTS or TOEFL exams as well as GRE or GMAT exams for graduate admission.

 Lie #10.
 I can easily get accepted to a US medical school or law school.

 Applying for either medical school or law school in the USA is not advised.
 Both applications are extremely unlikely to be approved.
 A law degree makes a student an expert in US law and is therefore not applicable to international students returning home.
 Most public institutions will not accept international students for medical school because of funding restraints and transcript credit issues.